JimDesu/basis-lang/README.md

 (consoleLogger, warning) :: format: "couldn't open file"
 ```

-The implementation composes per-receiver single-class dispatches — there is no tuple-keyed joint-instance table.
-The combined behavior is the product of the receivers' types, but each receiver's dispatch resolves through its own class's dictionary independently.
-Modules defining `Logger` and `Severity` need not coordinate; methods using both classes work cleanly across module boundaries.
+The implementation composes per-receiver single-concept dispatches — there is no tuple-keyed joint dictionary.
+The combined behavior is the product of the receivers' types, but each receiver's dispatch resolves through its own concept's dictionary independently.
+Modules defining `Logger` and `Severity` need not coordinate; methods using both concepts work cleanly across module boundaries.

 Method receivers carry mode markers: